andreamazzella/IntRo/README.md

 # IntRo: An introduction to R for epidemiologists
-Markdown notebooks illustrating the basics of R and Tidyverse for Epidemiology
+Markdown notebooks illustrating the basics of R and the tidyverse for Epidemiology & related fields.

+*Where to start*: after installing R and RStudio, open `intRo1.Rmd`.

-1. The basics (User interface, Markdown notebooks, assignment, functions, using datasets)
+1. **The basics** (User interface, Markdown notebooks, assignment, functions, using datasets)
-2. Data import and ggplot (Packages, data import with csv/xls/dta, basics of ggplot)
+2. **Data import and ggplot (Packages, data import with csv/xls/dta, basics of ggplot)
-3. Data summarisation and manipulation (Pipes, summarising continuous and categorical variables, subsetting data with dplyr)
+3. **Data summarisation and manipulation** (Pipes, summarising continuous and categorical variables, subsetting data with dplyr)
+4. **Data manipulation and export** (calculate new variables, %<>% pipe, categorise continuous variables, regroup a categorical variable)

 The datasets are completely simulated.